Rensing-Lab/TAPscan-classify/README.md

 # TAPscan Classify

-TAPscan script to detect TAPs (Transcription Associated Proteins) in your sequence data.
+TAPscan (perl) script to detect TAPs (Transcription Associated Proteins) in your sequence data.

+## Requirements & Installation

+1. Install HMMER according to its [installation instructions](http://hmmer.org/documentation.html) for your system.

 ## Usage